josueosorioc/josueosorioc/README.md

-### Hi there 👋 I'm a Full-Stack Developer
+### Hey there 👋 I'm Josué Osorio

-I'm a passionate full-stack developer with 5+ years of experience building custom systems and dynamic websites.
-I enjoy contributing to new and challenging projects, whether it's writing clean code, solving complex problems, or collaborating with other developers.
+I'm a passionate Full-Stack Developer with 5+ years of experience building custom systems and dynamic websites.
+I love contributing to new and challenging projects — from coding scalable APIs to crafting modern UIs and collaborating with developers around the world.

 🔧 **Tech Stack:**